sathvikswaminathan/Linear-Regression/README.md

 ## ii) Gram Schmidt :

 This is similar to the Normal Solution.
-An orthogonal basis for the column space is computed to make certain computations like the inverse of a matrix less expensive.
+An orthogonal basis for the column space is computed using the  Gram Schmidt algorithm to make certain computations like the inverse of a matrix less expensive.
+A matrix can be decomposed into an orthogonal matrix **Q** and an upper triangular matrix **R**.

+**A = QR** (QR Factorization)

 Orthogonal Matrices also have the following property which is computationally convinient: